zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/channels/channels.md

 # Subscribing to PeopleSoft Download Channels

 ## Introduction
 Cloud Manager is delivered with channels for PeopleSoft applications, which are available after you complete the installation and configuration.
-An administrator can subscribe to multiple channels and download all necessary PIs (PeopleSoft Update Images) and PRPs (PeopleSoft Release Patchset) that his organization needs.
+An administrator can subscribe to multiple channels and download all necessary PIs (PeopleSoft Update Images) and PRPs (PeopleSoft Release Patchset) that the organization needs.

 **Estimated Lab Time** : Depends upon download speed and number of subscribed channels.
 Around 60 mins for this example.

 ### Objectives
+In this lab you will:
-You will be subscribing to the download channels of your choosing for the latest PeopleSoft application updates.
+* subscribe to the download channels of your choosing for the latest PeopleSoft application updates

 ### Prerequisites
-- Access to the Cloud manager Dashboard
+- Access to the Cloud Manager Dashboard

-## **STEP 1**: Subscribing to a channel
+## **STEP 1**: Subscribing to a Channel

 1. Navigate to **Cloud Manager Dashboard** > **Repository** > **Download Subscriptions**.